Vijayanagara Empire: Economy

 The economy of the empire was largely dependent on agriculture.
-Rice, Sorghum (jowar), cotton, and pulse legumes grew in semi-arid regions, while sugarcane, and wheat thrived in rainy areas.
+Wheat, Sorghum (jowar), cotton, and pulse legumes grew in semi-arid regions, while sugarcane and rice thrived in rainy areas.
 Betel leaves, areca (for chewing), and coconut were the principal cash crops, and large-scale cotton production supplied the weaving centers of the empire's vibrant textile industry.
 Spices such as turmeric, pepper, cardamom, and ginger grew in the remote Malnad hill region and were transported to the city for trade.
 The empire's capital city was a thriving business centre that included a burgeoning market in large quantities of precious gems and gold.
 Prolific temple-building provided employment to thousands of masons, sculptors, and other skilled artisans.

 According to Abdur Razzak, much of the empire was fertile and well cultivated.
 Most of the growers were tenant farmers and were given the right of part ownership of the land over time.
 Tax policies encouraging needed produce made distinctions between land use to determine tax levies.
 For example, the daily market availability of rose petals was important for perfumers, so cultivation of roses received a lower tax assessment.
 Salt production and the manufacture of salt pans were controlled by similar means.
 The making of ghee (clarified butter), which was sold as an oil for human consumption and as a fuel for lighting lamps, was profitable.
 Exports to China intensified and included cotton, spices, jewels, semi-precious stones, ivory, rhino horn, ebony, amber, coral, and aromatic products such as perfumes.
 Large vessels from China made frequent visits and brought Chinese products to the empire's 300 ports, large and small, on the Arabian Sea and the Bay of Bengal.
 The ports of Mangalore, Honavar, Bhatkal, Barkur, Cochin, Cannanore, Machilipatnam, and Dharmadam were important for they not only provided secure harbors for traders from Africa, Arabia, Aden, the Red sea, China and Bengal but some also served as ship building centers.